Mura Masa

 Alexander George Edward Crossan (born 5 April 1996), better known by his stage name Mura Masa, is a Guernsey-born electronic record producer and songwriter.
 Crossan is best known for his 2016 song "Lovesick" (featuring ASAP Rocky), which peaked at number 59 on the UK singles chart.
-He produced English singer PinkPantheress' 2022 single "Boy's a Liar", which peaked at number two on the chart, while its remix with American rapper Ice Spice peaked at number three on the US Billboard Hot 100.
+He produced British singer PinkPantheress' 2022 single "Boy's a Liar", which peaked at number two on the chart, while its remix "Boy's a Liar Pt.
+2", with American rapper Ice Spice, peaked at number three on the US Billboard Hot 100.

 Crossan's self-titled debut album (2017) was nominated for Best Dance/Electronic Album and Best Recording Package at the 60th Annual Grammy Awards.
 His remix of Haim's "Walking Away" won Best Remixed Recording, Non-Classical at the 61st Annual Grammy Awards.

 Early life

 Crossan was born and raised in Guernsey.
-After playing guitar, bass, drums and singing in local punk, hardcore, deathcore, and gospel bands, Crossan started self-producing at the age of 15, "searching for samples on YouTube and other corners of the internet".
+After playing guitar, bass, drums and singing in local deathcore and gospel bands, Crossan started self-producing at the age of 15, "searching for samples on YouTube and other corners of the internet".
 He entered the electronic music scene after learning about Hudson Mohawke and streamed music via YouTube, where he discovered James Blake, Cashmere Cat, and Sbtrkt.
 Crossan's influences, including Gorillaz and the Smiths, inspired him to write music and learn to play different instruments.
 At 16, Crossan started to make electronic songs using Ableton Live, and uploaded them to SoundCloud the following year under the alias Mura Masa, taken from Japanese swordsmith Muramasa Sengo.
 He adopted the alias as he grew up with Japanese anime and Nintendo games, which led to his interest in the myth of Muramasa.
 His early work incorporated elements of hip hop music, East Asian music (such as Shakuhachi flutes and thumb pianos), and glitchy electronica.

 At 17, Crossan uploaded his first tracks, remixes and bootlegs to SoundCloud.
 The track "Lotus Eater" was picked up by BBC Radio 1 with Zane Lowe, Annie Mac, Huw Stephens, and Phil Taggart all playing the song on their shows.
 After leaving Guernsey to study English literature at University of Sussex in Brighton, Crossan began playing his music live, with sold-out shows at the Green Door Store in Brighton and Electrowerkz in London.
 Crossan started his career by posting a mixtape called Soundtrack to a Death to SoundCloud in 2014.
 The mixtape was subsequently distributed globally by German label Jakarta Records.